 Core course/s not available

 Courses you require for your program or major are not offered and no other courses (General Education, electives) are available to maintain a full enrolment of 48 UOC.

 Don’t meet pre-requisite requirements or program rules

-The University is unable to offer a pre-requisite course, or you have failed a prerequisite course/s and therefore are unable to progress with your study plan.
+The University is unable to offer a pre-requisite course, or you have failed a prerequisite course/s, and you are therefore unable to progress with your study plan.

 Granted Credit Transfer

-You have been granted credit transfer and ahead in your degree program.
+You have been granted credit transfer and are ahead in your degree program.